Splitties/LibPublishingHelpers/README.md

 ## Why

 Because releasing new versions of Splitties, refreshVersions and other library projects is a chore to me, and it's error-prone, especially since it's boring.
 I want it to be `fun` and reliable instead, so I made this library to be used in Kotlin scripts for library version releasing.
-That makes the process semi-automatic, with less ways for me to mess-up (or slow down, since I'd pay extra-care to not mess up).
+That makes the process semi-automatic, with fewer ways for me to mess up (or slow down, since I'd pay extra-care to not mess up).

 ## Status of the project

-_For now, there's no release of the built library on a public repository as I'm experimenting locally._

 While non dev releases are stable enough to be used safely enough (but at your own risk), the API is not stable, which means it might change from a release to another, requiring updates to the source code.